emeraldls/bulkkeychain/README.md

 `bulkkeychain` is an unofficial Go library for serializing and signing transactions for [Bulk](https://www.bulk.trade/).

 > This is an unofficial community library.
 It is not affiliated with or endorsed by Bulk, and it currently supports only the actions listed below.
-Review and test signing behavior before using it with production funds.

 I started building this library to power [Clique](https://clique.trade) because I needed Bulk transaction signing in Go.
 Clique is a social trading product where friends in Telegram groups can share positions, copy friends, or countertrade them on Bulk.
 ## Installation